lidiacommerce/documentation/lidia-identity/usage/consents.md

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-form-data-parameters %}
-{% api-method-parameter name="ValidUntil" type="string" required=true %}
-The valid until date of the userconsent
-{% endapi-method-parameter %}

-{% api-method-parameter name="ValidFrom" type="string" required=true %}
-The valid from date of the userconsent
-{% endapi-method-parameter %}

 {% api-method-parameter name="ClientId" type="string" required=true %}
 Identifies the client \(your application\).
 By using this parameter we know who is calling our API function.